American Herring Gull (smithsonianus)

 The following characters should help resolve the identity of second-winter type smithsonianus in Europe:

 Tertial pattern There is a tendency in second-winter smithsonianus for the tertials, especially the outer tertials, to average more extensively and solidly dark-centred than in European Herring Gulls of the same age, with a corresponding reduction in the extent of pale at the tips.
 In European Herring Gulls, the tertials are often either wholly 'barred’ or have a small dark centre and broad pale tip.
 However, there is variation in both, and considerable overlap, so the tertial pattern should only be used in conjunction with other supporting characters.
-We are not able to explain why, but our observations of second-year European Herring Gulls in late summer and early autumn (plate 58) suggest that many at this time of year show darker and more smithsonianus-like tertials than at other times of the year.
+We are not able to explain why, but our observations of second-year European Herring Gulls in late summer and early autumn suggest that many at this time of year show darker and more smithsonianus-like tertials than at other times of the year.

 Pattern of rump and uppertail Often more obvious than the undertail-coverts (described above), many second-winter smithsonianus mirror first-winters in showing a more heavily patterned rump and uppertail-coverts and a practically all-dark uppertail (figure 2).
 As the season progresses, the rump becomes paler/whiter, the white rump being acquired through moult rather than wear; moulting birds may have a patchy mixture of (new) pure-white and patterned brown feathers.
 Second-winter European Herring Gulls tend to have less heavily patterned rump and uppertail-coverts and many are predominantly or wholly 'white-rumped'.
 Paradoxically, they often have a much more extensively dark tail than first-winters and this alone may prompt thoughts of smithsonianus.
 While there is extensive overlap in the tail patterns of second-winter smithsonianus and European Herring Culls, it seems that even the most extreme examples of the latter usually show a narrow wedge (widest at the base) or ’sliver' of white along the outer edge to the tail (shown by some smithsonianus too but a definite lack of white edges may be significant).